Urban water treatment

 Drinking water sources such as groundwater, reservoir water, lake or pond water are open to contamination.
 Hence the appropriate treatment is necessary to remove disease-causing pathogens.
 Public or Municipal drinking water systems use various methods for urban water treatment water to provide safe drinking water.
 The typical steps involved are Coagulation and Flocculation, Sedimentation, Filtration and Disinfection.

 What can Pristine Water offer to Urban Water Treatment Plants:

 Pristine Water Electrochlorination systems help to generate and dose sodium hypochlorite solution at the Disinfection stage of water treatment, which is the final stage before distribution.
 This has two aims:

 - the bactericidal effect (killing of germs, parasites, bacteria, and viruses)

 - the remnant effect (prevent recontamination)

-Pristine Water offers the best sodium hypochlorite generator which produces the required disinfectant from common salt and electricity even at remote locations to take care of disinfection.
+Pristine Water offers the best Sodium Hypochlorite Generators for urban water treatment which produces the required disinfectant from common salt for effective disinfection.